 When a patient suffers a Myocardial Infarction, they are at risk for weakening of the heart muscle, dangerous heart rhythm disturbances, further episodes of chest pain, and repeated Heart Attacks.
 These patients often benefit from a Cardiac Catheterization, along with blood thinning medications, which allow the doctor to restore blood flow to the damaged areas of the heart, while protecting the areas that are still healthy.
 Most often, stents are used to keep the arteries from clogging up again, called Restenosis.
 This procedure can effectively prevent repeated events, and many times, can prolong a patient’s life.

-The heart has 4 chambers and 4 valves, which prevent blood from flowing backwards during each heartbeat.
-These valves are paper-thin, and are designed to open and close between 60 and 100 times per minute, for your entire life.
+The heart has four chambers and four valves, which prevent blood from flowing backward during each heartbeat.
+These valves are paper-thin and are designed to open and close between 60 and 100 times per minute, for your entire life.
 After years of movement, combined with high blood pressure, inflammation, and multiple other reasons to take damage, the valves can break down over the years.
 Some valves can become stenotic, or too tight, and other valves can become Regurgitant, or leaky.
 In either situation, the valves do not function properly, and blood can be prevented from flowing in a normal manner.
 This can lead to Heart Failure, cough, shortness of breath, rhythm disturbances, passing out, and eventually to death, in some situations.

 The heart and lungs work together throughout your life to provide oxygen to the body and to remove waste products, including Carbon Dioxide.
 In the same way that your doctor checks the blood pressure in your body, the blood pressure in the arteries of the lungs can be measured using fine catheters.
 The pressure in the Pulmonary Arteries can be elevated for many reasons, including Heart Failure, Valve Disease, Lung Diseases, Chronic Infections, Congenital Heart Disease, and diseases of the Arteries themselves.